-In Q2 2012, household percent equity (of household real estate) was at 43.1% - up from Q1, and the highest since Q2 2008.
-This was because of a small increase in house prices in Q2 (the Fed uses CoreLogic) and a reduction in mortgage debt.
+In Q2 2013, household percent equity (of household real estate) was at 49.8% - up from Q1, and the highest since Q3 2007.
+This was because of both an increase in house prices in Q2 (the Fed uses CoreLogic) and a reduction in mortgage debt.

 Note: about 30.3% of owner occupied households had no mortgage debt as of April 2010.
-So the approximately 52+ million households with mortgages have far less than 43.1% equity - and over 10 million have negative equity.
+So the approximately 52+ million households with mortgages have far less than 49.8% equity - and millions have negative equity.

 The third graph shows household real estate assets and mortgage debt as a percent of GDP.

-The value of real estate, as a percent of GDP, was up slightly in Q2 (as house prices increased), but is still near the lows of the last 30 years.
-However household mortgage debt, as a percent of GDP, is still historically very high, suggesting more deleveraging ahead for households.
+The value of real estate, as a percent of GDP, was up in Q2 (as house prices increased), but still close to the average of the last 30 years (excluding bubble).
+However household mortgage debt, as a percent of GDP, is still historically high, suggesting still more deleveraging ahead for certain households.